Fault-Tolerant AI Agent Flows: A Developer’s Guide to Patterns, Checkpoints, and Safe Recovery

 What temperatures and decoding settings should I use in production?

-- For critical paths, use low temperature (0–0.3) and possibly top_p ~0.8 to reduce variance.
+- For critical paths, use low temperature (0–0.3) and possibly top_p around 0.8 to reduce variance.

 - For brainstorming/planning stages, you can increase temperature slightly, but keep the act phase conservative.